 You will, of course, want to evaluate your specific qualifications for each specific award.
-This is best done with an adviser who knows the ropes; Dean Deborah Dreher can help you sort through your options.
+This is best done with an adviser who knows the ropes.
+Dean Deborah Dreher can help you sort through your options.
 Do not hesitate to make an appointment to talk about fellowship options early.
-To make an appointment with Dean Dreher, go to CamelLink in CamelWeb.
-Include a brief note explaining what you would like to discuss.
+To make an appointment with Dean Dreher, email her at firstname.lastname@example.org.

 Many of these awards require that you secure nomination from Connecticut College.
-Review the Fellowships List to find those that seem directed to you and your interests.
+Review the Fellowships List requiring College nomination to find those that seem directed to you and your interests.
 (All on this list require College nomination.)
-If you think you might be interested in exploring one or more of these opportunities further, contact Dean Deborah Dreher, Dean of Fellowships and Scholarships (email@example.com).
+If you think you might be interested in exploring one or more of these opportunities further, contact Dean Deborah Dreher, Dean of Fellowships and Scholarships, email@example.com.
 Dean Dreher will help you assess your candidacy, focus your study/research interest and may also point you in the direction of other possibilities.
-Dreher will also help you with applications for awards that do not require college nomination.
+She will also help you with applications for awards that do not require college nomination.